Artists

 Stillhouse Junkies

 Acoustic adventurers Stillhouse Junkies explore the worlds between roots, bluegrass, Texas swing, blues, and rock.
 Their free-flowing musical interplay and improvisation creates a sound all their own as they weave their way through high-energy, intricately composed original songs, never taking the same path twice.
 Based in the Southwestern Colorado town of Durango, the band consists of founder Fred Kosak on guitar and mandolin and longtime member Alissa Wolf on fiddle.
-They’ve recently been joined by Nederland, CO’s Matt Thomas on upright bass and Nashville, TN’s Eric Lee on mandolin, guitar, and fiddle.
-Lee and Thomas formerly played together in the award-winning band Man About a Horse.
+They’ve recently been joined by Colorado native Jeanette Adams on bass.
+You can catch the Stillhouse Junkies on the road playing 150+ shows per year.

 For more information, visit https://https://stillhousejunkies.com